 Investigating the life of things across space and time

 As an artist, writer and performer her work takes many forms including events, installation, words and works on paper but always investigates a subject from multiple angles – from colour and form to cautionary tales and space exploration.
 Often engaging with others, her projects involve a process of focused research and close collaboration at the beginning of an idea which is then developed over a few months to a year.
-Most recently she has worked with astrophysicists, fly fishers, private detectives, hot air balloonists, neuroscientists and weavers.
+Most recently she has worked with entomologists, astrophysicists, private detectives, neuroscientists and weavers.

 Sarah Gillett teaching in Cetinje for British Council, Montenegro